 When designing any space in your home, lighting is by far one of the most important aspects to consider.
 This is especially true for bathroom vanity lighting ideas.
 After all, you check yourself in the mirror during every morning ritual.
-So wouldn't you want to choose the most flattering light possible?
+So, wouldn't you want to choose the most functional and flattering lighting design possible?

 Video of the Day

 For designer Karen B. Wolf of k+co LIVING, there's one type of vanity lighting that's always a clear favorite: wall sconces on either side of the mirror.
 She explains that placing fixtures close to eye level creates a softer and more even glow, whereas over-the-mirror lighting can illuminate the face too brightly and be less flattering.
 Wolf also loves the stylistic opportunities that come with bathroom sconces as opposed to bath bars.
 She loves scaling up, explaining, "Selecting the right lighting for a room is like bedding on the bed or jewelry for an event.
 It defines the vibe of the space ...
 This is your personal statement and a chance to build in elements you love to a space."